Xwilarg/TwitterSharp/README.md

 ## Examples (WIP)

-To begin with, please go to the [Twitter Developper Portail](https://developer.twitter.com/) and create a new application
+To begin with, please go to the [Twitter Developer Portail](https://developer.twitter.com/) and create a new application

 ### Get a tweet from its ID
 ```cs